nobuaki-mzmt/tmanual/README.md

 Measure the length of the scale object.
 This is used to convert the unit from pixel to mm during the post-analysis.

 * Post-analysis
+Create CVS files containing all of the information about the gallery structures based on res.pickle.
+This includes the length of each gallery (and total length), the number of galleries, the number of nodes, gallery classification, and network structure of gallery system.

 ## Contributor
 Nobuaki Mizumoto, Okinawa Institute of Science and Technology